shikhar3295/adam2392.github.io/content/pages/home.md

 I'm originally from Los Angeles, CA and consider myself a true CA native even though I wasn't born there.
 I have a range of hobbies, including, but not limited to: running, gymming (weight lifting), reading, hacking, traveling and photography.

-As an engineer, I consider myself an expert in Matlab and Python, being able to work with Pandas, Scipy, Keras and Tensorflow.
+As an engineer, I consider myself an expert in Matlab and Python, being able to work with Numpy, Pandas, Scipy, Keras/Tensorflow, Pytorch and more.
 I am familiar with Bash, Javascript, HTML, CSS, C/C++, MongoDB and SQL.
-I have experience with Django, Pelican (obviously), PBS/SLURM scheduling systems, GNU parallel OS systems, Arduino, and Raspberry Pi.
+I have experience with Django, Pelican frameworks.
+I like building stuff with Arduino, and Raspberry Pi.
+As a data analyst, I have experience with PBS/SLURM scheduling systems and GNU parallel.

 My domain experience includes neuroscience, linear systems, data wrangling, machine learning and algorithm development.
 Some things I've become interested in recently (as of 2016/2017) are bayesian statistics, malware/cybersecurity, differential geometry and blockchain technologies.
+Building things in Solidity is fun, but very challenging.

 Everything on this site reflects my personal views only.
 It'll generally range from research/science thoughts, to photo blogs (in progress), to travel blogs.